mixu/miniq/readme.md

 ## Changelog

+`v1.0.1`: when given an empty tasks array, `empty` was not emitted.

 `v1.0.0`: reduced the overall size by using [`ondone`](https://github.com/mixu/ondone) for the "wait to complete" functionality.
 Deprecated the `removeTasks()` and `concurrency()` methods.
 Added the `isFull` and `isEmpty` methods.

 ## Features